 Many fitness centres offer special deals to attract new or lapsed members.
-All businesses understandably want to do what they can to increase their customer base, however, this needs to be done safely.
+Deals might include free trial memberships for a few days or a bring-a-friend day.
+All businesses understandably want to do what they can to increase their customer base however this needs to be done safely.

 If a person is coming in to a fitness centre using a free trial deal, what sort of induction do they receive regarding the centre, its equipment and services offered?
 If they only have a few days in which to exercise for free, how much time is available to undertake a pre-exercise screening assessment?
-Fitness centres need to be sure that when offering special deals and benefits, they're not creating risks for the people involved.
+Fitness centres need to be sure that when offering special deals and benefits they are not creating risks for the people involved.